gtema/openstack/openstack_cli/README.md

 explicit in the requirement and have a guarantee of the expected parameters.
 When a newer microversion is required user should explicitly to do "migration" step adapting the invocation to a newer set of parameters.
-Microversion (or functionality) deprecation is also much simplier this way and is handled by marking the whole command deprecated and/or drop it completely.
+Microversion (or functionality) deprecation is also much simpler this way and is handled by marking the whole command deprecated and/or drop it completely.